10 Participants Needed

 You can continue taking your current antidepressants or anxiety medications, but the doses must stay the same for one month before the study, during the study, and for two months after it ends.
 If your medications are being adjusted, you cannot participate.

-What data supports the effectiveness of the treatment Cognitive Behavioral Therapy (CBT) for parents of children with food allergies?
+What prior data suggests that Cognitive Behavioral Therapy is safe for parents of children with food allergies?

-Is Cognitive Behavioral Therapy (CBT) safe for parents of children with food allergies?
+What evidence suggests that Cognitive Behavioral Therapy is effective for parents of children with food allergies?

 SJ